 School of Medicine Scholarly Activity Guidelines

-The School of Medicine integrated curriculum includes a Scholarly Activity thread.
-The purpose of this educational thread is to promote medical students' independent scientific investigation through the different phases of medical education, and to provide students an opportunity to define themselves through a portfolio of investigative experiences.
-The Scholarly Activity choice will be based on each individual student's interest.
+The School of Medicine integrated curriculum includes a Scholarly Activity requirement.
+The purpose of this educational requirement is to promote medical students' independent investigation through the different phases of medical education, and to provide students an opportunity to define themselves through a portfolio of investigative experiences.
+The choice of a Scholarly Activity research project is to be selected based on each individual student's interests.

 To find and follow a passion that helps distinguish you throughout medical school and beyond.